feaser/microtbx/docs/heap.md

 1. Use static memory preallocation.
 This entails performing the memory allocation once during software program initialization and never releasing (free-ing) the allocated memory.
+This means that the lifetime of the allocated data spans the run-time of the entire software program.
 2. Use memory pools.
 With a memory pool, memory is allocated as fixed-size memory blocks (partitions).
 The benefit of dynamic memory allocation using memory pools is that the memory can be released again without the before mentioned fragmentation risk.
+It is perfect in situations when temporary data storage is needed, and the lifetime of the data is longer than just one function.

 MicroTBX offers software components for both solutions.
 The heap software component described in this section covers solution (1) with static memory